pmbot-io/pmbot-docs/src/data/docs/10-core/05-user-settings.md

 # User settings

-User settings allow you to manager settings for your Pmbot account, such as changing your password or disconnecting from all devices.
+User settings allow you to manage settings for your Pmbot account, such as changing your password or disconnecting from all devices.

 <div class="table-of-content"></div>